lemonase/lemonase.github.io/content/posts/finding-files-on-linux.md

 to **not** be on any machine by default, which is a big thing for POSIX people who like to stick to standard tools.

-These days the process of installing stuff is easier than ever with git, docker images and package managers.
+Then again, these days the process of installing stuff is easier than ever with git, docker images and package managers.
-There is really no harm in giving these things a try.
+There is no harm in trying out these extra tools after learning the standard ones.
+Who knows?
+They might even be better, faster or help you work faster.

-In some extreme cases, `find` may not even be on some machines, but that doesn't mean you can't search for files with other tools.
+On the other end of the spectrum, there are machines with very limited environments, where `find` may not even be there, but that doesn't mean you can't search for files with other tools.

 ## Find without `find`